AkulAshray/dti_prediciton_project/README.md

 <img src="https://github.com/AkulAshray/dti_prediciton_project/blob/master/Images/Screenshot%202020-01-14%20at%2011.41.05.png?raw=true" alt="RandomForest" width="900"/>

-**The figure above shows results for RandomForest model.
-We notice that there is no major difference in either of the metrics.
-Their MSE score decreases by 0.1 but their correleation coefficent remains unchanged**.
+**The figure above shows results for RandomForest model.** We notice that there is no major difference in either of the metrics.
+Their MSE score decreases by 0.1 but their correleation coefficent remains unchanged.

 <img src="https://github.com/AkulAshray/dti_prediciton_project/blob/master/Images/Screenshot%202020-01-14%20at%2011.41.28.png?raw=true" alt="RandomForest" width="900"/>